-The story involves a robotic illness called Roboenza, causing robots to either malfunction or go berserk.
-The series's antagonist, Dr. Wily, comes to Dr. Light and Mega Man with the claims that he was building a machine that develops an antidote to the disease, only for the machine to be stolen by the infected robots.
-With Roll succumbing to the outbreak, Mega Man reluctantly helps Dr. Wily retrieve parts to his machine, which are guarded by several Robot Masters.
+Set in the year 20XX, the game takes place sometime after the events of Mega Man 9 (in which the humanoid robot hero Mega Man defeats the evil Dr. Wily for the ninth time).
+An outbreak of a mysterious virus is disabling robots worldwide and causing some robots to go berserk.
+After a month, Dr. Wily requests help from Dr. Light and Mega Man with claims that he was building a machine that develops an antidote to the disease, only for the machine to be stolen by the infected robots.
+With Roll succumbing to the outbreak, both Mega Man and his brother, Proto Man, must help Dr. Wily retrieve parts to his machine, which are guarded by several berserk Robot Masters.

 Like in previous Mega Man games, players control Mega Man as he charges horizontally and vertically through levels, eliminating enemy robots and avoiding spikes and pitfalls, in order to reach boss battles against the Robot Masters.
 Upon defeating a Robot Master, Mega Man receives a new ability (by absorbing the boss's power), which aids him in progressing through the game.